-Examinations have been central to the College's work since it was founded in 1864.
+Accreditation has been central to the College's work since it was founded in 1864.

-All the College's qualifications are structured in a modular fashion so that they can be gained cumulatively; many candidates now successfully progress towards RCO qualifications in this manner.
+All the College's diploma qualifications are structured in a modular fashion so that they can be gained cumulatively; many candidates successfully progress towards RCO qualifications in this manner.
 The College runs preparatory day-courses and workshops, it offers library resources to candidates, and past written and organ test papers are readily available from this website.

 The College's virtual campus, iRCO, also offers members a range of online learning and teaching materials at all levels, and you can find an introductory iRCO film entitled Your RCO Exam here on the Resources & Support page.
 This video has been produced to help anyone preparing for, or considering taking, one of our diploma examinations, and it aims to prepare candidates by looking at the examination process in detail.
 An introductory video about the CAM scheme can also be found on the Resources & Support page.

 We cannot emphasise enough that the most vital and valuable part of the process is the preparation and study before the examination.